burchardtist/ECS/README.md

-# ECS
+# Python Game Engine
-An ECS (Entity Component System) architectural pattern

 ---
+## Preface
+The goal of this project is to implement game engine on ECS architecture and Pygame library.
+## Entity Component System